W R Burner (Minister of the Gospel)

 King Solomon seen a period of rest in declaring: But now the Lord my God has given me rest (peace) on every side, so that there is neither adversary nor evil occurrence (misfortune) (1 Kings 5:4).

-A Bible commentary noted: A rest is given from foreign enemies, no internal enemy in the kingdom, nor external ones, all ill-designing persons being cut off.
-Quite a contrast to what we are presently witnessing, with the target of adversity ongoing; especially for those are living for Christ, being an earthly representative for Him.
+It was noted that a rest is given from foreign enemies, no internal enemy in the kingdom, nor external ones, all ill-designing persons being cut off.
+Quite a contrast to what we are presently witnessing, with the target of adversity ongoing; especially for those living for Christ, being an earthly representative for Him.

-A poem, by an unknown author, is encouragement in an hour of need: If I can endure for this minute whatever is happening to me, no matter how heavy my heart is or how dark the moment may be.
+A poem, by an unknown author; "This Will Pass Away Too," notes encouragement in an hour of need: If I can endure for this minute whatever is happening to me, no matter how heavy my heart is or how dark the moment may be.
 If I can remain calm and quiet with my whole world crashing about me secure in the knowledge that God loves me.
 If I can but keep on believing what I know in my heart to be true that darkness will fade with the morning and that this will pass away too; then nothing is life can defeat me.

 For as long as this knowledge remains I can suffer whatever is happening, for I know God will break all the chains that are binding me tight in the darkness trying to fill me with fear.
 For there is no night, without dawning and I know that my morning is near.